 - Preserve interior finishes

 Pipe lining offers many benefits, stopping leaks and preventing tree roots from invading the sewer lines.
-The liner repairs and strengthens to damaged pipe to be as strong as a new pipe, making the process more affordable than open trench or excavation methods of repair.
-It also increases the flow and capacity of line because waste flows more smoothly through liner surface.
-To learn more about how our services can help you and your business, call Affordable Plumbing & Heat and we will be happy to help!
+The liner repairs and strengthens the damaged pipe to be as strong as a new pipe, making the process more affordable than open trench or excavation methods of repair.
+It also increases the flow and capacity of the liner because waste flows more smoothly through the liner surface.
+To learn more about how our services can help you and your business, contact us today and we will be happy to help!